SachithUd/ThreadPoolNew/README.md

 **TCP Server Socket Sample Program**

+This is a simple porgram to demonstrate how the java socket communication is done.

 **Instructions to run...**

 *Run the threadpool.sh file in the bin folder to start the server.